bsn-si/IPEHR-gateway/progress/Milestone_1/4_Filtering/README.md

 On receipt of a request, the IPEHR gateway interprets the request into a set of conditions, which is used to search the DataSearch index structure and returns the result to the requestor as specific values or as links to documents containing the requested data.

+The implementation of a full-fledged AQL query interpreter will be done in the following steps.

+## Data access

 Access groups are used to limit access to data that can be fetched.
+A detailed description of the homomorphic data encryption methodology in indexes can be found in section [2.
+Index design](https://github.com/bsn-si/IPEHR-gateway/tree/develop/progress/Milestone_1/2_Index_design)